reevesj191/Proffitt_et_al_3D_Surface_Morphometry/README.md

 # READ ME

-DISCLAIMER: THIS WORK IS CURRENTLY UNDER REVIEW.
-PLEASE DO NOT CITE OR PUBLISH THE DATA, CODE, OR OTHER INFORMATION IN THE REPOSITORY WITHOUT THE APPROVED WRITTEN CONSENT OF THE AUTHORS

 ## Using these Scripts

 The scripts maintained in the respository are those used in the workflow associated with the paper entitled: **3D surface morphometrics differentiates behaviour on primate stone tools**.
 These scripts can be used to generate and analyze 3D models of percussive tools.